zowe/docs-site/docs/user-guide/install-zos.md

 # Installing Zowe on z/OS

-To install Zowe on z/OS, you install the Zowe runtime that consists of three components: Zowe Application Framework, z/OS Services, and Zowe API Mediation Layer.
+To install Zowe on z/OS there are two parts.
+The first part is the Zowe runtime that consists of three components: Zowe Application Framework, z/OS Explorer Services, and Zowe API Mediation Layer.
+The second pprt is the Zowe Cross Memory Server.
+This is an authorized server application that provides privileged services to Zowe in a secure manner.

 Follow the instructions in this topic to obtain the installation file for z/OS runtime components and run the installation scripts.

 1. [Obtaining and preparing the installation file](#obtaining-and-preparing-the-installation-file)
 2. [Prerequisites](#prerequisites)